-7 Several hundred other balancing transactions have been used but not in a manner that would affect branch accounting.
+5 Several hundred other balancing transactions have been used but not in a manner that would affect branch accounting.
 These were generally used to "unlock" a Stock Unit within a branch.

-- 1.1.1 You say that Post Office's investigators disregarded problems with Horizon a point we have addressed above.
-We cannot see how ignoring an issue amounts to a deliberate act of concealing information from your clients.
-By ignoring an issue as you suggest, Post Office would not have had the information in the first place in order to subsequently conceal it. - 1.1.2 You say that helpline operators persistently said to postmasters that "they were the only one".
-No evidence has been advanced which shows that this statement was ever made, still less in relation to issues that were known by the relevant operators to be recurring.
-The idea that there was some form of conspiracy orchestrated by Post Office to make all its helpline operators lie to postmasters using these exact words to hide known problems is ridiculous. - 1.1.3 You say that Post Office has acted obstructively in refusing to disclose certain information.
-We have addressed Second Sight's particular requests for documents in Schedule 4, which shows these requests were minor in the wider context.
+6 This was in relation to one of the branches affected by the "Payments Mismatch" error described in Schedule 6.

+Office to make all its helpline operators lie to postmasters using these exact words to hide known problems is beyond ridiculous.

+1.1.3 You say Post Office has acted obstructively in refusing to disclose certain information.
+We have addressed Second Sight's particular requests for documents in Schedule 4 and this shows these requests were minor in the wider context.
 Against a background where Post Office has handed over hundreds of thousands of documents to third parties, including Second Sight and the CCRC, it is not sustainable to suggest that Post Office has operated a system of mass suppression of documents.
 In any event, we note Second Sight's views at the end of the Part Two Report: